ixaxaar/VardaGPT/STORY.md

 module to a GPT?
 I've seen some folks on the internet complain about the "low memory" problem of language models.
 I've also used FAISS and FLANN before, so I am familiar with how to technically achieve this.
-Whether it will actually work or not—well, my 1080Ti is like an old man now, and I don't have the money to train this thing on AWS anyway.
+Whether it will actually work or not—well, my 1080Ti is on its deathbed with a broken fan, and I don't have the 💸 to train this thing on AWS anyway.
 Let's aim for unit tests to work then.

 ## Process 🏃